samuherek/eximd/README.md

 ## Usage

+**NOTE**

+Currently it reliese on the `exiftool` dependency that needs to be installed on your system.

 Do a dry run without a rename to see what the output is going to be:

 `eximd rename "path/to/dir_or_file"`